moonrepo/schematic/book/src/config/partial.md

 # Partials

-A powerful feature of schematic is what we call partial configurations.
-These are a mirror of the derived [`Config` struct](./index.md), with all settings wrapped in `Option`, the struct name prefixed with `Partial`, and have common serde and derive attributes automatically applied.
+A powerful feature of Schematic is what we call partial configurations.
+These are a mirror of the derived [`Config` struct](./struct/index.md) or [`Config` enum](./struct/index.md), with all settings wrapped in `Option`, the item name prefixed with `Partial`, and have common serde and derive attributes automatically applied.

-For example, the `ExampleConfig` from the previous chapter would generate the following partial
+For example, the `ExampleConfig` from the [first chapter](../config/index.md) would generate the following partial struct:
-struct:

 ```rust
 #[derive(Clone, Debug, Default, Eq, PartialEq, serde::Deserialize, serde::Serialize)]